DataDog/integrations-extras/steadybit/README.md

 ### Installation

 Several [installation methods are supported][4].
-For the best experience, install the Steadybit Datadog extension through the dedicated Helm chart.
+For the best experience, install the Steadybit Datadog extension through the dedicated Helm chart, as shown below.
 To learn more about the supported values for `datadog.siteParameter` and `datadog.siteUrl`, see the [Datadog sites][5] page.

 ```
 helm repo add steadybit https://steadybit.github.io/helm-charts